Operation Blue Star: Guru Nanak Niwas

-In July 1982, the then President of Shiromani Akali Dal, Harchand Singh Longowal, invited Bhindranwale to take up residence at the Golden Temple complex.
-He called Bhindranwale "our stave to beat the government."
-On 19 July 1982, Bhindranwale took shelter with approximately 200 armed followers in the Guru Nanak Niwas (Guest house), in the precincts of the Golden Temple.
-Bhindranwale had made Golden Temple complex his headquarters.
+In July 1982, Harchand Singh Longowal invited Bhindranwale to take up residence in the Golden Temple complex.
+He called Bhindranwale "our stave to beat the government" for the Dharam Yudh Morcha.
+On 19 July 1982, Bhindranwale and approximately 200 armed militants resided in the Guru Nanak Niwas, a guest house for pilgrims, within the precincts of the Golden Temple complex.
+Bhindranwale had effectively made the complex his headquarters.
 From there he met and was interviewed by international television crews.
-Since the 1978 clashes, after which the Sant Nirankaris were acquitted despite initiating the clash, Bhindranwale's followers had begun keeping firearms and fortified the Gurdwara that served as the headquarters of the Damdami Taksal religious center.